-Take a look at the wild side of Lower Saxony!
+Take a look at the wild side of Niedersachsen (Lower Saxony)!
 The region is home to some strictly protected plants and animals, which you’ll be able to see on your holiday.
-You might want to look out for lynx in the Harz mountains National Park, or watch the graceful cranes and herons on Diepholzer Moor, or even discover the fascinating seals and the ‘Small Five’ at the Wadden Sea UNESCO World Heritage Site – whatever your preference, the biodiversity of Lower Saxony is waiting to be explored on your next trip.
+You might want to look out for lynx in the Harz mountains National Park, or watch the graceful cranes and herons on Diepholzer Moor, or even discover the fascinating seals and the ‘Small Five’ at the Wadden Sea UNESCO World Heritage Site – whatever your preference, the biodiversity of Niedersachsen (Lower Saxony) is waiting to be explored on your next trip.

 The King of the Skies returned to Lake Steinhude in 2000.
 With a wing span of around two metres (over six feet), the sea eagle is an impressive sight to behold – and makes for a stunning photo!
 Tip: don’t forget your telephoto lens!
 The Ökologische Schutzstation Steinhuder Meer (Lake Steinhude Nature Conservation Association) website has a webcam, so you can observe the eyrie (the sea eagles’ nest) all year round.